Holiday debt hangovers are real but there is a simple way to avoid them

 “I’m paying out 25 different bills.
 What am I doing?”
 Johnson said.

-The average credit card interest rates is 22.76% for new credit cards, according to Wallethub.
+The average credit card interest rate are 22.76% for new credit cards according to Wallethub.

-Kate Bulger is the Vice President of Business Development at Money Management International.
+Kate Bulger is the Vice President of Business Development at Money Management International (MMI).
 MMI helps consumers get control of debt.

-She told Channel 2 Action News that consumers need to set a holiday budget to avoid huge bills in the new year.
+She told Boston 25 that consumers need to set a holiday budget to avoid huge bills in the new year.

 Johnson signed up with MMI to tackle her debt.

 “I had about 15 or 16 different store cards.
-So, I’d say half of them were able to settle.
-Half of them got the interest rates cut off,” she told Channel 2 Action News.

-Even though a few companies required her to pay the balance is full, Johnson said she did it.
+So, I’d say half of them were able to settle. half of them got the interest rates cut off,” she told Boston 25 even though a few companies required her to pay the balance is full she did it.

-She sacrificed spending on fun things like eating out and managed to pay off her $25,000 debt in five years.
+She sacrificed spending on fun things like eating out and managed to pay off her 25-thousand-dollar debt in five years.

-She said there is hope if consumers get the right people in their corner.

-Howard said the best way to avoid a pile of debt is just saying no at the register.
+Howard said the best way to avoid a pile of debt is to say no at the register.

 “Don’t fall for it.
 I don’t care if they say wouldn’t you like to save 15% today.
 The answer is no I don’t.
 I don’t want more debt,” Howard said.